soilspectroscopy/ossl-manual/docs/025-modeling.md

 help with calibration.
 We refer to this as the _"bundle approach"_.
 The key assumption of the bundle approach is that accuracy of predictions could be somewhat improved, which is especially important for soil organic carbon monitoring and similar.
-Some previous research e.g. by @vohland2022quantification and @hong2022fusion indicate
+Some previous research e.g. by @hong2022fusion and @vohland2022quantification indicate
 that such fusion techniques could help improve accuracy of, especially, _in-situ_ methods.

 Because several of the training data sets, especially the KSSL and ICRAF-ISRIC, come with both VisNIR and MIR scans, and are documented in detail, we were able to fit global calibration models that can now be used to predict soil properties from a combination of data.
 Consider for example a sample from North Dakota with a profile code `S2014ND095001`, and sample code `235157` (classified as _"Fine-loamy, mixed, superactive, frigid Calcic Hapludoll"_).
 This sample was taken at location lon=-99.2064444; lat=48.8000056; and covers the depth interval 101--125 cm (B2 horizon).
-We can predict value of soil pH by using both VisNIR and MIR spectra:
+We can predict value of soil pH by using both VisNIR and MIR scans for the same sample:

 ```r